elephantscale/es-training-new/kafka/slides/Kafka-Intro.md

 <img src="../../assets/images/kafka/kafka-message-format.jpg" alt="Commit-Log-02.png" style="width:45%;float:right; "/>

- * In Kafka basic ‘data unit’ is a message
+ * In Kafka basic 'data unit' is a message

- * Kafka treats messages as ‘bunch of bytes’
+ * Kafka treats messages as 'bunch of bytes'
-     - Doesn’t really care what the message payload is
+     - Doesn't really care what the message payload is

  * Optionally messages can have metadata, like keys
     - Keys are bytes too
     - Keys are used to determine which partition to write to
         - Think 'hashing', Same key always go to same partition (more on this later)

  * Messages can have optional schema
      - Uses AVRO to specify schema
      - This is for the benefit of clients, Kafka doesn't care about schema

 Notes: